dijasila/GPAW/doc/documentation/manual.rst

 Speed:
     For small systems with many **k**-points, PW mode beats everything else.
     For larger systems LCAO will be most efficient.
-Whereas PW beats FD for smallish systems, the opposite is true for very large systems where FD will parallelize better.
+Whereas PW beats FD for smallish systems, the opposite is true for large systems where FD will parallelize better.

 Absolute convergence: